carodak/indigenous-rolling-game/README.md

     🎮 Unique Abilities: Control the ball's movements with special skills like jumping, boosting, and more.

-    🧩 Puzzle Platforms: Navigate through platforms with thought-provoking puzzles that unveil aspects of Aboriginal history.
+    🧩 Puzzle Platforms: Navigate through platforms with thought-provoking puzzles that unveil aspects of Indigenous history.

     🗣️ Narrative NPCs: Encounter characters that share a compelling story, providing an immersive experience.